opf/openproject/CONTRIBUTING.md

 ## Get in touch

-Please get in touch with us using our [develompment forum](https://community.openproject.org/projects/openproject/boards/7) or send us an email to info@openproject.com.
+Please get in touch with us using our [development forum](https://community.openproject.org/projects/openproject/boards/7) or send us an email to info@openproject.com.

 ## Issue tracking and coordination